eas4dc/ear-job-visualization/README.md

 A tool to automatically read and visualise data provided by the [EAR](https://gitlab.bsc.es/ear_team/ear/-/wikis/home) framework.
 **ear-analytics** is a cli program written in Python which lets you plot the EAR data given by some of its commands or by using some report plug-in offered by the EAR Library (EARL).
 The main visualisation target is to show runtime metrics collected by EARL in a timeline graph.

-By now this tool supports two kind of output formats: (I) directly generate images showing runtime information, (II) generate a trace file to be read by Paraver, a tool to visualise and manage trace data maintaned by the Barcelona Supercomputing Center's Tools team.
+By now this tool supports two kind of output formats:
+1. Directly generate images showing runtime information.
+2. Generate a trace file to be read by Paraver, a tool to visualise and manage trace data maintaned by the Barcelona Supercomputing Center's Tools team.

 For more information, read about [eacct](https://gitlab.bsc.es/ear_team/ear/-/wikis/EAR-commands#ear-job-accounting-eacct) or [this guide](https://gitlab.bsc.es/ear_team/ear/-/wikis/User%20guide#running-jobs-with-ear) which shows you how to run jobs with EAR and how to obtain runtime data.
 You can find [here](https://tools.bsc.es/paraver) more information about how Paraver works.